 The way and manner employees would be expected to conduct ROE business in the fall of 2021 will be dictated by executive and legislative guidance from the State of Illinois.
-The ROE will follow all CDC, IDPH, and Local Health Department guidelines.
+The ROE will follow all legal, CDC, IDPH, and Local Health Department guidelines.

 Employees will be expected to use their accrued time bank for their absence from work (sick time, personal, vacation time, etc.) for COVID-19 related absences.

 Every effort shall be made to ensure subs are available in all employee categories to fill vacancies and/or absences that could be a result of the COVID-19 health precautions.
 In the event of any unforeseen circumstances, the ROE will comply with Federal, State, IDPH, ISBE and CDC guidelines.